 - Tungsten Fabric (open-source version of Juniper Contrail)

-SDN controller benefits
+SDN controller benefits for network infrastructure

-- Optimizes usage of resources (thanks to information covering the whole managed network domain, an SDN controller can optimize packet paths to achieve better network efficiency)
+- Optimizes usage of resources.
+Thanks to information covering the whole managed network domain, an SDN controller can optimize packet paths to achieve better network efficiency.